Computers at UVM

 M1 systems are compatible with most UVM recommended software, though some may require you to install Rosetta 2.
 Please check with your individual school for details.
 For a third-party software compatibility guide for the M1 chip, see Is Apple Silicon Ready? (site not maintained by Apple or UVM).

-Optional features and add-ons
+Optional features and add-ons New items!

 - Ethernet port or plug-in adapter (Wi-Fi may not be available in all areas) and an Ethernet cable of at least 25 feet (7.62 m) for use in residence halls.